Emergent Open-Vocabulary Semantic Segmentation from Off-the-shelf Vision-Language Models: Method

 The off-the-shelf attention maps tend to also cover many patches unrelated to the class name (See Fig. \ref{fig:attention} (b)).
 Prior works \cite{ALBEF,Tiong-PnPVQA-2022} further sharpen the attention maps and focus them on class-discriminative regions using a variant of GradCAM \cite{GradCAM2017}, which is originally proposed for convolutional networks, but applicable to attention maps.
 It is worth noting that \cite{ALBEF,Tiong-PnPVQA-2022} use the technique for purposes other than semantic segmentation.

 The GradCAM method requires a gradient.
 Here we leverage the image-text matching (ITM) loss, which trains the VLM to classify if an image-text pair match each other or not.
-We treat the ground-truth label as matching and compute the gradient of the loss with respect to the attention score.
+Computing the ITM loss requires a label.
+We use ``matching'' (as opposed to ``not matching'') as the label and compute the gradient of the loss with respect to the attention score.
 This is equivalent to asking: {\em which attention scores contribute the most to the decision that the image-text pair is matching?} Formally, we denote a $P \times P$ attention map for class $k$ as $M^{(k)}$ and the ITM loss as $\mathcal{L}_{\text{ITM}}$.
 The GradCAM class salience map is computed as

 {where $\otimes$ denote the component-wise multiplication and $\max(\cdot)$ is also applied component-wise. }